 The State of Arkansas Securities Department administers through the National Mortgage Licensing System, the licensing of mortgage brokers, mortgage servicers and mortgage bankers.
-The Arkansas Rules of the Fair Mortgage Lending Act defines the requirements for a mortgage broker license, a mortgage servicer license or mortgage banker license.
-A mortgage banker is required to have a license and a surety bond to provide mortgage services.
+The Arkansas Rules of the Fair Mortgage Lending Act defines the requirements for a mortgage broker license, a mortgage banker license or mortgage servicer license.
+A mortgage banker or broker is required to have a license and a surety bond to provide mortgage services.
 The surety bond ensures compliance of state and federal laws and faithful performance of duties.

-The premium that you pay for an Arkansas Mortgage Banker Surety Bond is based on credit and personal financial statements.
+The premium that you pay for an Arkansas Mortgage Banker or Broker Surety Bond is based on credit and personal financial statements.

 Arkansas does not require a brick and mortar building in the state.
 Get more Arkansas Mortgage FAQs here.